A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

 It is also important to point out that the average hematocrit $\hat{\phi}$ (computed as $\hat{\phi} =\int_{0}^{H} \big[\phi (y) \big] \,dy/H$) is smaller compared to the bulk hematocrit value $\phi_b$ imposed at the inlet, and this is more evident when comparing the hematocrit profiles when $t=0.4$ s and when steady-state is reached, where there is a decrease of the average hematocrit $\hat{\phi}$.
 Miller {\it et al.}~\cite{Miller2006} explained this as the need to maintain a constant flux of particles at any axial station.
-However, it is noteworthy that this phenomenon is well known as the Fåhræus Effect in the blood flow and hematology community~\cite{pries1990}, which describes that the discharged hematocrit (bulk hematocrit) is greater than the tube hematocrit (average hematocrit) due to the faster-moving red blood cells compared to the slower-moving plasma while one withdrawing blood from the vessel (more discussed in \S~\ref{sec:fahraeuseff}).
-In fact, from mass conservation for the RBC phase, a velocity weighted “average” hematocrit (or equivalently the discharge hematocrit) $\hat{\phi_b}$ can be computed as $\hat{\phi_b} =\int_{0}^{H} \big[\phi \, U_x(y) \big] \,dy/\int_{0}^{H} U_x(y) \,dy$.
-It is confirmed in our simulation that $\hat{\phi_b}\approx\phi_b$ always holds with a 3\% variance at any axial location and any time point of the simulation, despite $\hat{\phi}$ varying in response to the evolution of velocity profiles.
+However, we note that this phenomenon is in fact well known as the Fåhræus Effect in the blood rheology community~\cite{pries1990}.
+The Fåhræus Effect describes the discharged hematocrit (defined as the bulk hematocrit here) is greater than the tube hematocrit (calculated as average hematocrit here) as a result of the faster-moving red blood cells in the center of the vessel being discharged more compared to the slower-moving plasma at the circumference (more discussed in \S~\ref{sec:fahraeuseff}).
+In fact, from mass conservation for the RBC phase, a velocity weighted “average” hematocrit (or equivalently the discharge hematocrit) $\hat{\phi_w}$ can be computed as $\hat{\phi_w} =\int_{0}^{H} \big[\phi \, U_x(y) \big] \,dy/\int_{0}^{H} U_x(y) \,dy$.
+It has been confirmed in our simulation that $\hat{\phi_w}\approx\phi_b$ always holds with a less than 3\% numerical error at any axial location and at any time point of the simulation.

-To conclude this section, we also directly compare our continuum results from the MSBM (red solid lines) with our discrete simulation results (black bars) using our multiscale blood flow solver (previously described in section~\ref{sec:multiscalesol}).
-In order to properly compare our MSBM simulations with our discrete simulations, we used the same set up used by the blood flow solver: cyclic boundary conditions (also known as a periodic boundary condition, which treats 2 boundary regions as if they are physically connected) are imposed at both the inlet and at the outlet for all the flow quantities (velocity, pressure, volume fraction, and flux of mass).
-For these simulations, we have a $42.7 \, \mu$m height channel with an average hematocrit value of $\hat{\phi}_b=0.2$, and the results can be found in Figure~\ref{fig:msbmdisctemp1}.